TrenchBoot/openqa-tests-qubesos/generalhw/README.md

 SSH is kept running after tests are done (including after a reboot).
 Password authorization is enabled.
 Server's key is generated on installation, so expect the need to remove old keys from `~/.ssh/known_hosts`.

+See `README.md` files in subdirectories for more details.

 ## PiKVM preparation